 First started in Melbourne, Australia, the idea for the KeepCup came when Jamie and Abigail Forsyth opened a café.
 When they noticed the number of disposable cups being taken away and thrown out, their concerns for the environment heightened.
 About 10 years later they decided to create their own coffee cup to be reused and loved.

 Over the years the couple refined the cup to create a range to suit everyone's needs and preferences.
 From materials such as glass to plastic to cork, these are all topped with a BPA free, non-toxic and recyclable polypropylene lid.

 With many cafes offering a discount when you bring your own cup these days, this could also benefit your long-term savings (though I wouldn't count on it to become a billionaire!).

-I realise it's not practical to bring a glass cup travelling, which is why I brought my plastic KeepCup all the way from Australia... (the glass one just looks nicer).
+I realize it's not practical to bring a glass cup traveling, which is why I brought my plastic KeepCup all the way from Australia... (the glass one just looks nicer).
 I feel using my KeepCup has had a positive social impact, when people see me using it, it makes them more aware of their takeaway cup decisions... well I hope so at least!

 100% Organic Hemp Canvas Shopping Tote